-With costs against plaintiffs who are as of now hereby summoned with reference to their oath.
+"With costs against plaintiffs who are as of now hereby summoned with reference to their oath.

-FACTS
+"Facts

-- 1) Defendants moved to Malta on 25 October 2017 from Italy, having already registered their Marriage in Malta in August 2017; - 2) The minor child, H, is the daughter of defendants and the granddaughter of plaintiffs.
-She has duel Maltese and Italian citizenship; - 3) The relationship between the defendant, EB, and the plaintiffs was never a healthy one due to the overbearing and intrusive nature of the upbringing which had long-term effects on the defendant; - 4) For the duration of defendants' engagement and subsequent marriage, plaintiffs, particularly AB have had an intrusive and negative influence on the defendants and their marriage.
-Following the birth of the minor child, H, this was unfortunately extended in regard to the minor child such that the relationship between the plaintiffs and their granddaughter was unhealthy from the beginning; - 5) By virtue of a judgment of the 31 January 2019 an Italian Court stated in unequivocal terms, following psychological consideration, that it was not in the best interests of the minor child, H, for plaintiffs to have access to the said minor.
+"1) Defendants moved to Malta on 25 October 2017 from Italy, having already registered their Marriage in Malta in August 2017;

+"2) The minor child, Chloe, is the daughter of defendants and the granddaughter of plaintiffs.
+She has duel Maltese and Italian citizenship;

+"3) The relationship between the defendant, Silvia Marziano, and the plaintiffs was never a healthy one due to the overbearing and intrusive nature of the upbringing which had long-term effects on the defendant;

+"4) For the duration of defendants' engagement and subsequent marriage, plaintiffs, particularly Cosimo Marziano have had an intrusive and negative influence on the defendants and their marriage.
+Following the birth of the minor child, Chloe, this was unfortunately extended in regard to the minor child such that the relationship between the plaintiffs and their granddaughter was unhealthy from the beginning;

-CONSIDERATIONS
+"5) By virtue of a judgment of the 31 January 2019 an Italian Court stated in unequivocal terms, following psychological consideration, that it was not in the best interests of the minor child, Chloe, for plaintiffs to have access to the said minor.';

+2.3.
+That during the sitting of the 26th September 2019 the Civil authorised parties to file written submissions regarding the first four pleas raised by defendants;

+Court (Family Section) ordered proceedings to continue in English and made by the parties, the first court proceeded to deliver its preliminary judgment in terms of which all four preliminary pleas raised by defendants were rejected.
+Its considerations were the following:

+&lt;sup>2 Fol.
+34.

+2.4.
+On the 28th January 2020, after also having heard submissions

-The Defendants raised four preliminary pleas to the case filed by Plaintiffs.
+"The Defendants raised four preliminary pleas to the case filed by Plaintiffs.
 This Honourable Court shall be analysing each plea individually hereunder:-

-1. RES JUDICATA
+"1.
+RES JUDICATA

-Defendants insist that the merits of this case have already been decided by the Italian court, precisely the Tribunale per I minorenni del Piemonte e Valle D'Aosta on the 31st January, 20193 in the names and therefore the case is res judicata in the light of the concurrence eadem res, eadem personae and eadem causa petendi.
+"Defendants insist that the merits of this case have already been decided by the Italian court, precisely the Tribunale per I minorenni del Piemonte e Valle D'Aosta on the 31st January, 2019 in the names and therefore the case is res judicata in the light of the concurrence eadem res, eadem personae and eadem causa petendi.

-The said decision given by the Italian courts, essentially, never decided the merits of the case and it very clearly dismissed the case on the grounds of lack of jurisdiction.
-In the Courts very own words "In via preliminare il Collegio, composto da un relatore subentrato nella titolarita' del fascicolo, ritiene che il TM adito non abbia giurisdizione per decidere sull' istanza dei nonni materni.
+"The said decision given by the Italian courts, essentially, never decided the merits of the case and it very clearly dismissed the case on the grounds of lack of jurisdiction.
+In the Courts very own words "In via preliminare il Collegio, composto da un relatore subentrato nella titolarita' del fascicolo, ritiene che il TM adito non abbia giurisdizione per decider sull' istanza dei nonni materni.

-Invero, e' pacifico in cause che la vita della minore e della sua famiglia sia ormai radicata, da svariati mesi, a Malta, dove la famiglia vive, i genitori lavorano e Chloe va al nido.; a fronte di tale circostanza, ha poco rilievo il dato formale del momento del cambio di residenza...a maggior ragione atteso che in materia minorile in principio della perpetuatio iurisdictionis di cui all'art.5 cpc deve essere contemperato con il c.d. principio di prossimita' di cui all'art.5 della convenzione Aja 1961."
+"Invero, e' pacifico in cause che la vita della minore e della sua famiglia sia ormai radicata, da svariati mesi, a Malta, dove la famiglia vive, i genitori lavorano e Chloe va al nido.; a fronte di tale circostanza, ha poco rilievo il dato formale del momento del cambio di residenza....a maggior ragione atteso che in materia minorile in principio della perpetuation iurisdictionis di cui all'art.5 cpc deve essere contemperato con il c.d. principio di prossimita' di cui all'art.5 della convenzione Aja 1961."